-

 - Additional Ways to Contact Us

-ARTICLEHow Military Parents Can Create Safe Sleeping Environments for Infants
+ARTICLEHow to Create a Safe Sleeping Environment for Infants

-3 minute read • April 4, 2021One of the easiest ways for military parents to keep their newborns safe — and decrease the risk of Sudden Infant Death Syndrome — is to arrange a safe sleeping place before bringing them home from the hospital.
+3 minute read • Sept.
+27, 2023One way military parents can keep their newborns safe — and decrease the risk of sudden infant death syndrome, or SIDS — is to arrange a safe sleep place before their baby arrives.

-Are you a new parent?
+Are you expecting, or have a baby or toddler?
 Check out this free program.

-The New Parent Support Program offers military parents classes and one-on-one support, both before and after your child is born.
+The New Parent Support Program offers military parents and caregivers support, before and after your baby joins your family whether through birth, fostering or adoption, no matter if it is your first child or your family is growing.

-Here are a few ways you can create a safe sleep environment for your newborn:
+A safe sleep environment lowers the risk of all sleep-related infant deaths.
+Here are a few ways you can create a safe space for your baby:

-- Make sure the crib mattress is firm and flat, as nearly 40 percent of U.S. infant deaths are attributed to soft bedding.
+- Make sure your infant’s crib mattress is firm and flat.
+A high percentage of U.S. infant deaths are attributed to soft bedding.

 - Keep the crib clear of all pillows, blankets, bumper pads and stuffed animals during sleep time.
-Even though most crib bedding sets are sold with these accessories, an empty crib is the safest space for your newborn to sleep.
+Even though some crib bedding sets are sold with these accessories, an empty crib is the safest space for your infant to sleep.

 - Make sure there are no small objects, strings or wires within reach.